 Once the press left, the gathering of executives, politicians and researchers held a discussion that felt like a "fact-finding" mission.
 Biden, for his part, seemed open to the existing research and felt that video games were perhaps the least critical of the issues explored this week.

-While the Entertainment Software Association declined to talk about the particulars of the meeting, they did release a statement.
+While the Entertainment Software Association declined to talk about the particulars of the meeting, the organization did release a statement.

 "The video game industry had a productive and candid conversation with Vice President Biden and his Gun Violence Commission today," according to the statement.
 "We thank the President and Vice President for their leadership, and including in their discussions a diverse array of stakeholders and perspectives.
 We look forward to working with the Vice President on meaningful solutions to the issue of gun violence.